jasonbra1n/Radio-Stream-Player/DEVELOPER_GUIDE.md

 ### 3.1.
 Global State Management (`radioStreamState`)

 To manage state across different contexts (main window vs. pop-out) and to persist state if the script were re-initialized, a single global object `radioStreamState` is attached to the `window` object.
+It is defined and exported from `player.js`.

 ```javascript
 const radioStreamState = window.radioStreamState || {